 Thermostats control the temperature in your home.
 You can use them to adjust the temperature according to your comfort level.
 When you turn up the thermostat, the flame of the gas burner gets larger (via the gas burner), increasing the temperature.
 On the other hand, when you turn down the thermostat, the flame shrinks, lowering the temperature.

-Have Bob’s Heating & AC look at your furnace this fall
+Have our team inspect your gas furnace this fall

 There are many gas furnace parts, but each needs to be working together at their best to produce even, effective, and efficient heating for your home.
-With furnace maintenance from the expert techs at Bob’s, we’ll make sure that each part is checked individually and cooperatively.
+With furnace maintenance from the expert techs at Bob’s Heating & Air Conditioning, we’ll make sure that each part is checked individually and ensure that they’re all working cooperatively for the best possible comfort and energy savings.